manfredsteyer/ng-add-article/article.md

 ## Conclusion

 An Angular-based library can provide an ``ng-add`` Schematic for setting it up.
 When installing the library using ``ng add``, the CLI calls this schematic automatically.
-This innovation has a lot of potential and will lower the entry barrier for installing libraries in the future.
+This innovation has a lot of potential and will dramatically lower the entry barrier for installing libraries in the future.